wenpanli/wenpanli.github.io/_pages/about.md

 Wenpan LI is currently a postdoctoral researcher at The Chinese University of Hong Kong, who specializes in the fields of **Optical Metrology**, **Robot Vision** and **Visual Inspection**.
 His research falls into the area of advanced digital image correlation, image/vision-based measurement and defect inspection, and 3D vision for robot sensing.

 Wenpan received his dual PhD degree in Mechanical Engineering from **Xi'an Jiaotong University** and **City University of Hong Kong**.
-During my PhD study, I have worked in Tencent AI Lab as an intern.
+During his PhD study, he has worked in Tencent AI Lab as an intern.

 Publications
 ======